-My name is Karen and I am a self-taught artist from London.
-My work explores the beauty and complexity of the African Diaspora and is inspired by the time I spent living between Barbados and the UK, which allows me to express the duality of my identity through a postmodern lens.
+My work explores the beauty and complexity of the African Diaspora and is inspired by the time I spend living between Barbados, the UK, and the USA.
+This blessing allows me to express the plurality of my identity through a postmodern lens.

-My artwork delves, shifts, manipulates, interrogates and pushes the boundaries of identity in a post-modern world and examines how they relate to the diaspora from a feminine perspective.
+My artwork delves, shifts, manipulates, interrogates and pushes the boundaries of identity in a post-modern world and examines how they relate to the African diaspora from a feminine perspective.
 I paint with a purposeful range of colours, which have all been specially chosen to represent certain elements of my ideologies.